-The Periodic Table of Arguments is a classification of arguments that combines dialectical accounts of argument schemes and fallacies with rhetorical accounts of logos, ethos, and pathos into a systematic theoretical framework.
-This is done by classifying arguments in terms of three independent characteristics, namely as a
+The Periodic Table of Arguments (PTA) integrates dialectical accounts of argument schemes and fallacies with rhetorical accounts of logos, ethos, and pathos into a systematic and comprehensive categorisation of argument types.

-The Periodic Table of Arguments has been developed by Jean Wagemans, a philosopher specialized in rhetoric, argumentation, and debate.
-Wagemans is a member of the Argumentation and Rhetoric Group Amsterdam (ARGA), which is a research unit within the Amsterdam Centre for Language and Communication (ACLC) at the University of Amsterdam (UvA).
+The Periodic Table of Arguments is developed by Jean Wagemans, a philosopher specialized in rhetoric, argumentation, and debate.
+Wagemans is a senior researcher at the Amsterdam Centre for Language and Communication (ACLC) of the University of Amsterdam (UvA).